solana-labs/solana/book/src/api-reference/cli.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]
+        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible
+                                            values: keypair]
-        --authorized-voter <PUBKEY>         Public key of the authorized voter (defaults to vote account) --authorized-withdrawer <PUBKEY>    Public key of the authorized withdrawer (defaults to cli config pubkey) --commission <NUM>                  The commission taken on reward redemption (0-100), default: 0 -C, --config <PATH>                     Configuration file to use [default:
+        --authorized-voter <PUBKEY>         Public key of the authorized voter (defaults to vote account) --authorized-withdrawer <PUBKEY>    Public key of the authorized withdrawer (defaults to cli config pubkey) --commission <NUM>                  The commission taken on reward redemption (0-100) [default: 100] -C, --config <PATH>                     Configuration file to use [default:
                                             ~/.config/solana/cli/config.yml]
     -u, --url <URL>                         JSON RPC URL for the solana cluster -k, --keypair <PATH>                    /path/to/id.json
+        --seed <SEED STRING>                Seed for address generation; if specified, the resulting account will be at a derived address of the VOTE ACCOUNT pubkey

 ARGS:
     <VOTE ACCOUNT KEYPAIR>         Vote account keypair to fund